PhysicalBit7/notes/docs/python/python.md

 Threading
 ----
 ---------

-* **CPython interpreter can only run a single thread at a time.**
+{: .important }
-* **That is why using multiple threads won't result in a faster execution, unless at least one of the threads contains an I/O operation.**
+CPython interpreter can only run a single thread at a time.
+That is why using multiple threads won't result in a faster execution, unless at least one of the threads contains an I/O operation.

 ```python
 from threading import Thread, RLock, Semaphore, Event, Barrier
 from concurrent.futures import ThreadPoolExecutor, as_completed